Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

      ```
      When `icon` is no longer needed, release it using `free()`.

-   - Verify whether the component should be managed by task-manager or not:
+   - Check whether the component should be managed by task-manager or not:

      ```
      bool managed = false;